 This security works both ways; it will ensure the vehicle doesn’t inflict damage to your fly rod, and that your fly rod won’t inflict damage to your vehicle.

-There is no such thing as caring too much about your fly rod and fishing equipment and doing everything in your power to get all of your gear to your destination safely.
+There is no such thing as caring too much about your fly rod and fishing equipment and doing everything in your power to get all of your gear to your fishing destination safely.
 So, take the extra minute to call your airline carrier and get information relevant to your rod and gear.

 Invest some money into a fly rod roof rack for your personal vehicle so you can get from fishing spot to fishing spot with gentle ease.
 But, most importantly, don’t make impulsive and uneducated decisions on the fly so that you find yourself or your gear in a bad situation.